What Biting Insects To Look Out For In The UK

 Stable flies look a lot like the common housefly, so it’s easy to get them confused.
 However, the stable fly will suck blood from humans and other mammals.
 You’ll typically find them around livestock and equine stables, as the name suggests.
 You’ll also find them near the seaside, and outdoor dog kennels.
 Stable flies tend to bite the ankles and lower legs, and can be very persistent.
 Their bites are super painful and sometimes feel like a needle.
 To avoid being bitten by stable flies

-- Use a good quality insect repellent to ward them off
+- Use a good quality summer insect repellent to ward them off

 - If you work with livestock or horses, make sure you keep wet straw and manure to a minimum as these are the ideal breeding conditions for the stable fly

 Horse flies are rather large, and also hairy.
 They like warm sunny days, and their bite is very painful as they cut the skin rather than piercing it.
 This means their bites take longer to heal than other insect bites and can easily become infected.
 They’re usually found around streams, marshes and woodland, and they’re very persistent, often chasing their targets.
 To avoid being bitten by them you should

 - Cover up well.
 Horse flies can actually bite through thin clothing such as leggings.